Bundlify/Kolab-Slack-Bot/README.md

 Push to heroku, populate your environmental configuration based on what you find in `.env.example`.

-Then setup `bundle exec rake kolab:daily_report` as a scheduled task to run daily.
+Then setup the rake task `bundle exec rake kolab:daily_report` as a scheduled task to run daily.

 ## What it reports